 - Check your answer using the percentage decrease calculator.

 So you must provide an original quantity and a new quantity.
 The new quantity must be less than the original or the change will be an increase.
 The difference between the quantities is computed, which is divided by the original quantity.
 The result is multiplied by 100.
 This can also be accomplished using the percentage difference calculator and the percentage change calculator.

 Percent decrease = [(original_value - new_value)/original_value * 100]

 Other related concepts

-The basic a concept of percentage is essentially the portion of one value in terms of another as part of 100.
-For example, 3 compared to 50 is 6 compared to 100, or 6 percent.
-The easy way on how to find percentage is to take the partial quantity divided by the whole quantity times 100.
+The basic a concept of percentage is essentially the portion of one value in terms of another if the original was divided into 100 parts.
+For example, 3 compared to 50 is 6 compared to 100, which is 6 parts of 100, or 6 percent.
+The easy way to learn how to find a percentage is to take the partial quantity, divide it by the whole quantity, then multiply the remaining value by 100.

 If you want to know how to calculate percent increase you can use the percent increase calculator or work it out by hand. >Another interesting aspect of the percentage decrease calculator is that it displays the difference as well as the percent difference.
 In some cases, you may only want to know the raw difference, so we have designed the calculator to serve multiple purposes.